Docs

 Should I Consider EV for my Sports Bets?

+Only if you want a chance to break even long-term.
+The sportsbook has every conceivable advantage, which is compounded further by the vig.
 The best (and, for all intents and purposes, only) way to counter is to try to find value bets.
 You and your bank account will be much better off doing so.